 It is the responsibility of the licensee to renew their license, whether we receive the noticeor not.
 (WAC 246-12-030) The license expires unless renewal takes place on or before the expiration date.
 (WAC 246-12-030) Any renewal the department receives after midnight (postmark or in-person) is late and the licensee must pay the late fee.

 There is no grace period for renewal of a license.

 Depending on the circumstances and the time you have been out of the practice, the Commission may require an individual to pass the Special Purpose Examination (SPEX) given by the Federation of State Medical Boards.
 (WAC 246-919-370) Generally, if you havebeen out of practice for a period of 3 years or longer, the Commission will need to see some kind of evidence that you have kept current with medical knowledge.

-The average processing time for a license application is 8 to 20 weeks.
+The average processing time for a license application is up to 16 weeks.